-Roger: “Yes it is you can open your school”.
+Roger: “Yes it is, you can open your school”.

-My aim is to teach you in a very relaxed and adaptable way, for you to learn your chosen craft, giving you the correct skills to take away with you; enabling you to complete your chosen craft and giving you, continuing enjoyment and satisfaction.
+My aim is to teach you in a very relaxed and adaptable way, for you to learn your chosen craft, by giving you the correct skills to take away with you; enabling you to complete your chosen craft and giving you, continuing enjoyment and satisfaction.

-I am incredibly lucky and thank full.
+I am incredibly lucky, blessed and extremly thank full.